About

 Protocol-First Approach

-Akinom Core uses the Model Context Protocol (MCP) as its primary interface.
+Akinom Reasoning Core uses the Model Context Protocol (MCP) as its primary interface.
 MCP is an open specification for AI tool integration.

 This approach prevents vendor lock-in and enables ecosystem growth.
 Standards win.
 Proprietary protocols lose.